Aerial Archive

 Circular enclosure in Friebritz

 But not only aerial archaeologists create aerial images.
 Also the aerial photography company of the Austrian Air Force works closely with archaeologists.
 They take vertical photographs with specially designed military aircraft that have a cartographic camera mounted on the underside facing straight down.
-These photographs are produced in serial images: The airplane flies in a meander above the area to be documented and the individual images overlap so that they can be viewed steroscopically and evaluated in three dimensions.
+These photographs are produced in serial images: The airplane flies in a meander above the area to be documented and the individual images overlap so that they can be viewed stereoscopically and evaluated in three dimensions.
 The high resolution of such serial cameras allow archaeological traces to be localised and recorded down to the decimeter from 1000m altitude.

 Archiving

 The collection of the Aerial Photography Archive is archived in a GIS.
 A database based on ArcView was constructed specially to archive our aerial photographs and the archaeological sites.
 Because the scale of the images is known, they can be used to calculate the area covered by a photograph, which is invaluable particularly when linking with other data.
 This makes it possible using an algorithm to quickly generate a list of all known find sites located within the area depicted and saved within the respective files.
 It is also possible to output all the existing aerial photographs of a specific KG or a specific area.
-The entry of all images in the Aerial Photography Archive, both slides and prints on paper (around 100,000 images), will be (was) completed in 2006 thanks to the financial support of a focus project.
+The entry of all images in the Aerial Photography Archive, both slides and prints on paper (around 120,000 images), was completed in 2006 thanks to the financial support of a focus project.
 We are currently in the process of digitizing all aerial photographs, which will take another couple years to complete.

 Aerial photographs in the archive